skyekiwi/skyepass-vault/README.md

 │   ├── index.ts
 │   ├── ipfs.ts - IPFS is used to itneract with IPFS
-│   ├── local.json - is the database to store caches of blockchain data, empty by now │   ├── metadata.ts - is used to maintain the metadata to be stored on IPFS and on blockchain │   └── passwords.json - the password database file ├── contracts
+│   ├── local.json - is the database to store caches of blockchain data, empty by now │   ├── metadata.ts - Metadata is doing the heavly lifting.
+        Encryption/Decryption; Generate Metadata and Interaction w/ DB and IPFS.
+│   └── passwords.json - the password database file
+├── contracts
 │   ├── Cargo.lock